 (ii) by way of amendment of a contract referred to in paragraph (a) or subparagraph (i);

-“statutory price” means the price that a person could insist on paying if the person were, at the time concerned, entering into a contract for the service concerned.
+statutory price means the price that a person could insist on paying if the person were, at the time concerned, entering into a contract for the service concerned.

 21. State indemnities and guarantees